Soostone/cassy/README.md

 ### Database.Cassandra.Basic Usage

-This module offers straightforward functionality that is still much more pleasant than using Thrift directly.
+This module offers low-level functionality that is still much more pleasant than using Thrift directly.

     import Database.Cassandra.Basic